gdavidbutler/pthreadChannel/README.md

 When a context is created, a size is allocated.
 (See [pipeproxy](#Examples).)

-Find the API in chanStrFIFO.h.
+Find the API in Str/chanStrFIFO.h.

 A maximum sized, latency sensitive, Channel FIFO Store (FLSO) implementation is provided.
 When a context is created, a maximum is allocated and starts at initial.